 OBS Studio - 32.0.2

-Method 2: Install OBS Studio with Flatpak
+Method 2: Install OBS Studio on Ubuntu with Flatpak

 Flatpak provides an alternative installation method that keeps OBS Studio isolated from your system packages.
 This approach ensures you receive updates directly from the OBS Project regardless of your Ubuntu version, and the sandboxed environment prevents conflicts with system libraries.